rsgsrinivasan/CentimeAssignment/README.md

 ```
 - The testing library tests the alphavantage API for the following five scenarios
     - **Scenario 1**: Verify response from API
+    - **Scenario 2**: Verify response from API with no APIKEY
-    - **Scenario 2**: Verify json response from API for last refreshed stock price data
+    - **Scenario 3**: Verify json response from API for last refreshed stock price data
-    - **Scenario 3**: Verify response from API with Invalid company code
+    - **Scenario 4**: Verify response from API with Invalid company code
-    - **Scenario 4**: Verify throttling limit of API by requesting more than 5 requests per minute
+    - **Scenario 5**: Verify throttling limit of API by requesting more than 5 requests per minute
 - **Note**: It is not recomended to change any of the symbols already defined in `Examples` of other `scenarios` other than the `Scenario: Verify json response from API for last refreshed stock price data`..

 ## Running all test cases together